 Human capital standards

 In 2015, the British Standards Institution, the business standards company, issued BS76000 - the first national standard to recognise the importance of valuing people in organisations.
 Find out more in our HR and standards factsheet.

 Measuring human capital

 Given the complexity of organisations and the various approaches to managing human capital, measurement can be challenging.
-The context of the organisation is also a fundamental aspect of human capital measurement: the emphasis for measurement is no longer on absolute measures of human capital, but instead context specific information to enable informed decision making.
+The organisation’s context is also fundamental: the emphasis for measurement and reporting is no longer on absolute measures of human capital, but instead on context-specific information to enable informed decision-making.